priya-dabas/find-my-style-verse/replit.md

 - Speech Recognition API for voice interactions
 - Web Speech API for text-to-speech responses
 - Pixel-art styling with custom CSS for game UI
+- OpenAI package installed for AI functionality and image generation